FelixNoessler/FelixNoessler/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on food chain modelling with differential equations during my master thesis
+- 🔭 I worked on food chain modelling with differential equations during my master thesis at the working group [Ecology and Ecosystem Modelling](https://www.uni-potsdam.de/en/ibb-ecology/overview) at the university of Potsdam

 <!--
 **FelixNoessler/FelixNoessler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.